paulomarquesc/AzureImageManagementAutomation/OperationsGuide.md

 This may be caused because Azure Storage Explorer is opened and using the Configuration Storage Account (tier0 Storage Account), so please just close Azure Storage Explorer and retry the upload.

+## UploadVHD.ps1 - During the data transfer phase of Add-AzureRmVHD you get a generic error message from a VM running the script in Azure

+Uploading a VHD from a VM in Azure may raise the following error message:

+Add-AzureRmVhd : One or more errors occurred.
+At C:\AzureImageManagementAutomation-master\Scripts\UploadVHD.ps1:187 char:9
++         Add-AzureRmVhd `
++         ~~~~~~~~~~~~~~~~
+    + CategoryInfo          : CloseError: (:) [Add-AzureRmVhd], AggregateException
+    + FullyQualifiedErrorId : Microsoft.Azure.Commands.Compute.StorageServices.AddAzureVhdCommand

+This may be caused due to the number of default upload threads, which is 10, retry the operation using the parameter  -UploaderThreadNumber to a number lower than 10 which is the default value.